idaholab/moose/modules/stochastic_tools/doc/content/syntax/OutputCovariance/index.md

 ## Using a OutputCovariance Function

-#### In the MultiOutputGaussianProcessHandler
+#### In the MultiOutputGaussianProcess

-The [/utils/MultiOutputGaussianProcessHandler.md] is a class which incorporates the necessary data structures and functions to create, train, and use MOGPs.
+The [/utils/MultiOutputGaussianProcess.md] is a class which incorporates the necessary data structures and functions to create, train, and use MOGPs.
 One of the most important members of this handler class is the output covariance function:

-!listing stochastic_tools/include/utils/MultiOutputGaussianProcessHandler.h line=OutputCovarianceBase *
+!listing stochastic_tools/include/utils/MultiOutputGaussianProcess.h line=OutputCovarianceBase *

-The covariance function can be initialized in the handler by following the examples given in [source description](/utils/MultiOutputGaussianProcessHandler.md).
-Objects like [/trainers/MultiOutputGaussianProcessTrainer.md] or [/surrogates/MultiOutputGaussianProcess.md] can then access the output covariance function through the handler class.
-These objects can also access the covariance between the inputs using [/utils/MultiOutputGaussianProcessHandler.md].
+The covariance function can be initialized in the handler by following the examples given in [source description](/utils/MultiOutputGaussianProcess.md).
+Objects like [/trainers/MultiOutputGaussianProcessTrainer.md] or [/surrogates/MultiOutputGaussianProcessSurrogate.md] can then access the output covariance function through the handler class.
+These objects can also access the covariance between the inputs using [/utils/MultiOutputGaussianProcess.md].

 #### OutputCovarianceInterface

 Alternatively, by inheriting from `OutputCovarianceInterface`, the child classes can easily fetch covariance functions using the helper functions.
-Good examples are the [MultiOutputGaussianProcessTrainer.md] and [/surrogates/MultiOutputGaussianProcess.md] which utilize the helper functions to link an input covariance function to the [MultiOutputGaussianProcessHandler.md]:
+Good examples are the [MultiOutputGaussianProcessTrainer.md] and [/surrogates/MultiOutputGaussianProcessSurrogate.md] which utilize the helper functions to link an input covariance function to the [MultiOutputGaussianProcess.md]:

 !listing stochastic_tools/src/trainers/MultiOutputGaussianProcessTrainer.C start=_mogp_handler.initialize( end=}

 ## Example Input File Syntax

-!listing test/tests/surrogates/multioutputGP/mogp.i block=OutputCovariance
+!listing test/tests/surrogates/multioutput_gp/mogp.i block=OutputCovariance

 !syntax list /OutputCovariance objects=True actions=False subsystems=False